Megabit/BlazoriseLicenseProxy/README.md

 Vendor Licensing Service    ←── Secret never leaves server
 ```

-*The browser never receives the vendor token directly—only the BlazoriseLicenseProxy does.*
+*The browser never receives the vendor token directly, only the BlazoriseLicenseProxy does.*

 ---